EstherMuigai/EstherMuigai.github.io/README.md

 ## Description
 This project is a culmination of all I have learnt about HTML tags, CSS rules, accessing of git through use of the command line and deployment to Github pages.
 My first mark as a developer.
 ## Setup/Installation Requirements
-Open an account on Github online
+1.Open an account on Github online
-Create a repository for this project
+2.Create a repository for this project
-Go to this account https://github.com/EstherMuigai/portfolio-landing-page and fork the repository on the link to your own account
+3.Go to this account https://github.com/EstherMuigai/portfolio-landing-page and fork the repository on the link to your own account
 Install a text editor such as VS Code on your PC
 Then access your terminal/CLI
 Initialize git then pull from Github.